Masheen88/PromineoTech/README.md

 <h1>

 <h5>
-This repo contains skills learned utilizing langues and software such as:
+This repo contains skills learned utilizing languages and software such as:
 <br>
 	-JavaScript
 <br>